Kopia alternative,

 Get started today

 Skip the server ops.
-Get a private SFTP vault backed by ZFS.
-Works with Kopia, Restic, Borg, or rsync.
+Get a private Restic vault backed by ZFS, over a managed REST endpoint.
 10GB free to try.